FronkonGames/fronkongames.github.io/content/store/spiceup/index.md

 ---
+author: Martin Bustos
-title: "Spice Up"
+title: Spice Up
+showTitle: false
-date: 2023-02-22T12:23:10+06:00
+date: 2
-image: /store/spiceup/mini.png
-logo: /store/spiceup/logo.png
-description: "A large selection of assets to give juice to your FPS / VR games."
+description: A large selection of assets to give juice to your FPS / VR games
-type: "store"
+tags: ["unity", "store"]
+metadata: none
+showImage: true
+thumbnail:
+  url: img/spiceup.jpg
 ---

 '**Spice Up**' is a large selection of effects to give juice to your FPS / VR games.
-It consists of the following assets:
+It consists of the following effects:

 * [Damage](#damage), a visual indicator of health and damage received.
 * [Drunk](#drunk), simulates the effects of alcohol on the player.